Leody Taveras Preview, Player Props: Rangers vs. Mets

 Mets Pitching Rankings

-- The 8.8 strikeouts per nine innings compiled by the Mets pitching staff ranks 16th in the league.
+- The pitching staff for the Mets has a collective 8.8 K/9, which ranks 15th in MLB.

-- The Mets have the 19th-ranked team ERA across all MLB pitching staffs (4.50).
+- The Mets' 4.49 team ERA ranks 19th among all MLB pitching staffs.

-- In his most recent outing on Tuesday against the Atlanta Braves, the righty tossed 4 2/3 innings, giving up three earned runs while surrendering eight hits.
+- His last appearance was on Wednesday against the Atlanta Braves, when the lefty tossed 5 1/3 innings, surrendering five earned runs while allowing nine hits.

-- The 28-year-old has a 5.54 ERA and 7.3 strikeouts per nine innings in 19 games this season, while giving up a batting average of .300 to opposing hitters.
+- The 34-year-old has amassed an ERA of 3.73, with 6.6 strikeouts per nine innings, in seven games this season.
+Opposing hitters have a .263 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.